-For more information please visit novato.org/dogparkimprovements
+For more information about the dog park improvement project please visit novato.org/dogparkimprovements

 Dog Park Hours